stephan-schwarz/mkdocs-document-dates/README_en.md

 ## Manual Date Specification

-You can also specify the date manually for a Markdown document, by setting it in the `Front Matter` of your Markdown files:
+You can also manually specify the date of a Markdown document in its `Front Matter` :

 ```yaml
 ---